 I enjoy spending time outdoors, and when the weather is nice, I enjoy going for walks and hikes.
 I also feel refreshed after taking time to reflect and journal, especially as I spend time with God in prayer and Bible study.
 Taking time to be with, and talk to, friends also helps me refocus and process.

 What are your three favorite things?

-1) Spending time talking and reflecting with God.
-2) Experimenting and cooking in the kitchen.
-3) Deep and challenging conversations with friend.
+1) Spending time talking and reflecting with God; 2) Experimenting and cooking in the kitchen; 3) Deep and challenging conversations with friends.